openstack-archive/tripleo-docs/deploy-guide/source/post_deployment/validations/cli.rst

 ``--extra-vars-file``: This
-option allows to add a valid ``JSON`` or ``YAML`` file containg extra variables to a run of a group or specific validations.
+option allows to add a valid ``JSON`` or ``YAML`` file contaning extra variables to a run of a group or specific validations.

 .. code-block:: bash